RWA & Private Credit

 Stable, Real-Economy Yields

-One of the persistent challenges in DeFi has been yield sustainability.
-During the 2020-2021 bull market, DeFi yields were often extremely high — but largely unsustainable, driven by token emissions, leverage, and speculative activity.
-When the market turned, those yields collapsed.
+One persistent challenge I've observed in DeFi is yield sustainability.
+During 2020-2021, DeFi yields were often extremely high but largely unsustainable — driven by token emissions, leverage, and speculation.
+When markets turned, those yields collapsed.

-RWA lending offers yields derived from real economic activity — businesses paying interest on loans for productive purposes.
-These yields are typically more modest (often in the 5-15% range depending on credit risk) but more sustainable because they are generated by actual economic value creation rather than crypto-native mechanisms.
+RWA lending offers yields derived from actual economic activity — businesses paying interest on loans for productive purposes.
+These yields are typically more modest (5-15% depending on credit risk) but more sustainable because they're generated by real value creation rather than crypto-native mechanisms.

 Collateral Diversification